 Safety Around Water

-Everyone needs the skills to be safe around water!
+Everyone needs the skills to be safe in, and around water!

 Loria Yeadon, the President and CEO of the YMCA of Greater Seattle never learned to swim.
 Like many people of color, pools and learning to be safe around water weren’t accessible to Loria.